Hansen-Group/Gul2022/PIPELINE.md

-# Detail description of pipeline
+# Detailed description of pipeline

 The following gives a detailed summary of the steps carried out by the pipeline used in Gul et al. 2022.
 The pipeline is implemented in `genotyping/paleomix/pipelines/ngs/pipeline.py` with most parameters specified in `configuration.yaml`.
 Unless otherwise specified, programs cited below were run with default parameters.